aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 - `vpcID` : [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) with internet connectivity.
 Select [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) if unsure
 - `subnetID` : subnet with internet connectivity.
 Select subnet in default VPC if unsure.
 If you specify a different `instanceType`, ensure that it is available in AZ subnet you select
 - `displayPublicIP` : set this to `No` for EC2 instance in a subnet that will not receive [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses).
 EC2 private IP will be displayed in CloudFormation Outputs section instead.
 Default is `Yes`
 - `assignStaticIP` : associates a static public IPv4 address using [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to prevent assigned IPv4 address from changing every time EC2 instance is stopped and started.
-There is a hourly charge when instance is stopped as listed on [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing page](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addressesv).
+Associated charges are listed on [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addresses) page.
 Default is `Yes`

 Remote Access